 RetailOps customers run large warehouses – they check inventory levels, make move transactions, adjustments, cycle counts, and other workflows.

-But what RetailOps team had was an old-versioned iOS app written in Cordova instead of native iOS-language.
+But they were using an old-versioned iOS app written in Cordova instead of native iOS-language.
 With outdated UI and missing a few key features.

 How Did We Start

-We had to agree on the features, UI design, and development strategy.
+We had to agree on the features, inclusive and accessible user interface design, and the development strategy.

-We started with four weeks of research and planning, assigned a Business Analyst to estimate the project, and held nearly 20 meetings to clarify the requirements.
+We started with research and planning, assigned a Business Analyst to estimate the project, and held a few meetings with the founders to clarify their requirements.

-First, we created wireframes to show how the app would look like and got them approved by customers.
+We created wireframes to show how the app would look like and got them approved by the owners.

 RetailOps design wireframes